THE WOMEN IN MY WEEK

 Samantha is a joy to work with and worked with me on Money Stuff.
-Samantha was the first person I contacted – I was interested to understanding body language.
+Samantha was the first person I contacted – I was interested in understanding body language.
 I would take her to meetings with ministers.
 Before we went in she would tell me what physical signs to look for, to see if they were interested.
-At the first meeting I almost collapsed with laughter as the minister did everything she told me!
+At the first meeting I almost collapsed with laughter as the minister did everything Samantha predicted!

-Tuesday .
-Caitlin Moran generously gave me and a friend free tickets to her last gig at Union Chapel in Islington.
+Caitlin Moran generously gave me and my friend, design writer Janet Fitch, free tickets to her last gig at Union Chapel in Islington.
 Caitlin was her usual amazing self.
 She held the stage for two hours, and was very funny.
 It was such an impressive performance.
 I felt privileged to be there in the second row.
-Afterwards, the queue for her book signing went round the church and outside.
+Afterwards, the queue for her book signing went round the church and outside, around it.

-Wednesday .
 I had my monthly talk with my M.E. mentor, Alex Howard.
 He has had M.E. since he was 18.
 When you have M.E. you have to do what the virus wants you to do.
 It’s always unexpected and no one can predict where it will strike you or when.
-My life, at the moment, is on a danger line – after the Money Stuff launch I had to deal with huge amounts of attention, plus talk to education people.
+My life, at the moment, is on a danger line – after the Maths Anxiety Trust launch I had to deal with huge amounts of attention, plus talk to education people.
 There was no question of putting it off.

-Thursday .
 Treat of the week was lunch with Antonia Fraser who has recently been made a Companion of Honour by Her Majesty The Queen.
 I said that it was a pity that Harold wasn’t here to see this, and she replied that she didn’t think Harold would care but her mother would have.
-I wish my mother could have seen Money Stuff.

 Antonia was looking very pretty in mauve, an Edwardian colour that has fallen out of fashion, but is very flattering.
 We talked about what authors generally talk about: agents, tours, publishers.
 But also online publicity, which is just as important these days.

-I’ve booked my yearly trip to The Abbey in Penzance, run by international beauty Jean Shrimpton.
-She has exquisite taste and the hotel is stunning, with views of Penzance Harbour on one side, and the blue walled garden with its privet hedges on the other.
+I’ve booked my yearly trip to The Abbey in Penzance, run by the first international model- and still turning heads – Jean Shrimpton.
+She has exquisite taste and the hotel is stunning, with views of Penzance Harbour on one side, and the blue walled gardens with its privet hedges on the other side.